AutoMapper/AutoMapper/docs/Flattening.md

 }
 ```

-When you configure a source/destination type pair in AutoMapper, the configurator attempts to match properties and methods on the source type to properties on the destination type.
-If for any property on the destination type a property, method, or a method prefixed with "Get" does not exist on the source type, AutoMapper splits the destination member name into individual words (by PascalCase conventions).
+When you configure a source/destination type pair in AutoMapper, the configurator attempts to match properties and methods from the source type to properties on the destination type.

+When no property, method or method prefixed with "Get" in the source type match the property of the destination type, AutoMapper will splits the destination member name into individual words (by PascalCase conventions).

 ```c#
 // Complex model